 Iceland in Summer: pros & cons

-The things to look forward for during the Icelandic summer are the long summer days, better weather and everything being more green and lush.
-The downsides are more crowds, higher prices and difficulties finding reasonably priced accommodation in certain areas.
+The things to look forward to during the Icelandic summer are the long summer days, better weather and everything being more green and lush.
+The downsides are more crowds, higher prices, and difficulties finding reasonably priced accommodation in certain areas.